US reaches deal to end tariffs on steel from Canada and Mexico

 The Trump Administration ends tariffs on steel and aluminum from Canada and Mexico.

-The Trump Administration has reached a deal with Canada to end tariffs on Canadian steel and aluminum.
+The US has reached a deal with Canada to end tariffs on Canadian steel and aluminum.
 A similar deal with Mexico to end tariffs on Mexican metals is also imminent.
 US President, Donald Trump, imposed a 25% tariff on metals from the North American nations in 2018.

 Why did the US lift tariffs on Canadian and Mexican steel and aluminum?

-Trump wants to end the tariffs to pave the way for the US Congress to ratify the US-Mexico-Canada agreement (USMCA).
-The USMCA agreement was reached between the three countries at a G20 summit in November 2018.
+Trump wants to end the tariffs to pave the way for the US Congress to ratify the US-Mexico-Canada Agreement (USMCA).
+The USMCA was reached between the three countries at a G20 summit in November 2018.

 Trump touted the agreement as pivotal in replacing the North American Free Trade Agreement (NAFTA) the nations reached in the 1990s.